 Sofia Vallila Rohter, PhD, CCC-SLP

-Sofia Vallila Rohter is Assistant Professor in the Department of Communication Sciences and Disorders in the School of Health and Rehabilitation Sciences.
+Sofia Vallila Rohter is Associate Professor in the Department of Communication Sciences and Disorders in the School of Health and Rehabilitation Sciences.
 She is also Co-Director of the Cognitive Neuroscience Group.
 She also teaches Anatomy and Physiology of the Speech, Language, and Hearing Mechanism in our online prerequisite course offerings.

 She received her PhD from the Harvard-MIT Division of Health Sciences and Technology, Program in Speech and Hearing Biosciences and Technology in 2014, and joined the full-time faculty of the MGH Institute September 2015.
 Dr. Vallila Rohter teaches graduate courses on phonetics, acoustics and the neural bases of speech, language and hearing.

 In her research, Dr. Vallila Rohter aims to better understand the underlying mechanisms contributing to relearning in individuals with aphasia.
 Using neuroimaging and behavioral methods, she explores how nonlinguistic cognitive systems might contribute to success with therapy.
 She examines the behavioral and neural strategies engaged when individuals are faced with novel learning tasks, further examining how manipulations to task, stimuli and context can facilitate or hinder learning.
 The broad goal of her research is to improve clinicians’ abilities to tailor treatment to individuals, improving the predictability and efficacy of treatment for aphasia.

 Clinically, Dr. Vallila Rohter practices as a speech-language pathologist in acute care as part of the Rehabilitation team at Brigham and Women’s Hospital.

 Neural substrates of learning